roenoe/dotfiles/README.md

 First install all the Dependencies

 ### For Arch
-`sudo pacman -S git zsh tmux kitty fzf neovim`
+`sudo pacman -S git zsh tmux kitty fzf neovim entr`

 ### For Debian
-`sudo apt install git zsh tmux kitty fzf neovim`
+`sudo apt install git zsh tmux kitty fzf neovim entr`

 ### For all distros
 (Provided you have curl and git installed)\